Get a property report and suburb profile for any property in Mount Druitt

 Mount Druitt rental market trends

-The rental market in Mount Druitt has experienced moderate growth, with house rents increasing by 4.3% over the past year to $600 per week, while unit rents have seen a 2.2% rise to $460 per week.
-This steady growth reflects the suburb's appeal as an affordable option for renters, with potential for future investment opportunities as infrastructure and amenities continue to develop.
+The rental market in Mount Druitt has experienced moderate growth, with house rents increasing by 3.4% over the past year to $600 per week, while unit rents have risen by 4.4% to $470 per week.
+This steady growth reflects the suburb's appeal to renters seeking affordability and convenience, making it a stable choice for both tenants and investors.

 Suburbs near Mount Druitt